joshp23/ttrss-to-wallabag-v2/README.md

 Wallabag v2: A TT-Rss to Wallabag v 2.x plugin - v .01
 =====================

-Wallabag v 2.x plugin for Tiny-Tiny-RSS

-This plugin is designed to login via Oauth work with the Wallabag v 2.x api.
+A Wallabag v 2.x plugin for Tiny-Tiny-RSS designed to login via Oauth and work with the Wallabag v 2.x api.

 ### Installing the plugin: